 Creating a running total requires basic formulas.
 Excel’s built-in tools, like Tables or Pivot Tables, simplify the process, and dynamic arrays offer even more flexibility.

-Running totals saves time and reduces errors.
+Excel running totals save time and reduce errors.
 They eliminate repetitive calculations and make data analysis more efficient.
 Moreover, visualizing running totals enhances understanding.
 Charts and graphs make trends clear, aiding in better decision-making.

 Mastering this function unlocks Excel’s potential.
 It’s a must-have skill for professionals and students.
 Running totals turn data into insights.